 In addition, RAN3 would like to inquire whether there is need to include the ‘eRedCap indication’ in the NGAP INITIAL UE MESSAGE message, to enable possible charging and policy control and differentiation of eRedCap devices, as was done in the past releases for Rel-17 RedCap UEs.

-Answer 2: From SA2 aspects, the eREDCAP indication is still used to indicate the UE is a REDCAP UE and SA2 doesn’t see the necessity to further consider this eREDCAP indication for charging and policy control and differentiation of eREDCAP UEs compared to Rel-17 RedCap UEs.
+Answer 2: From SA2 aspects, the REDCAP indication is still used to indicate the UE is a eREDCAP UE and SA2 is not aware of any requirement to introduce a eREDCAP indication for charging and policy control and differentiation of eREDCAP UEs compared to Rel-17 RedCap UEs.